-Enrolled, matriculated graduate students (including Program Fee/Continuous Enrollment) are eligible for funding under the program.
-Applicants must be accepted or invited to present their work at a conference, professional meeting or exhibition and must provide verification of that to their GPD.
-The review and approval process will be managed in the departments and directed and/or overseen by the GPD.
+Enrolled, matriculated graduate students (including those on Program Fee/Continuous Enrollment) are eligible for funding under the program.
+Applicants must be accepted or invited to present their work at a conference, professional meeting, or exhibition and must provide verification of that to their GPD.
+These funds are not designed to cover research related expenses.

 For GPDs and Business Managers